Where can I find the design tools to add images?

 If you were ever wondering where you can find the tools to create a beautiful typeform design, you’ll find the answers to your questions here.

-How can I add a beautiful design to my typeform?
+How can I add images to my typeform questions?

-You can do this by either applying a theme to your typeform with a background image, or by adding a question layout.
+You can do this by either applying a theme to your typeform with a background image, or by adding an image to an individual question and applying a layout.
+Learn more about themes here, and scroll here to learn about adding images.

 Alternatively, you can also add images to your answer options in a Picture Choice question.